meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Content dependent.
 ## Hedonism vs Eudaimonism
 **Hedonism**
-- simple pleasure
+- Simple pleasure
--
+- "Shortcuts to happiness" ()
+**Eudaimonism**
-- eudaimonism as it emerges from activities that are expressions of one's **essential self**.
+- Emerges from activities that are expressions of one's **essential self**.
-Fulfillment via actualization of one's potential.
+- Fulfillment via actualization of one's potential.